isomerpages/nlb-biblioasia/_podcast/Peranakan Indians/Food of the Peranakan Indians.md

 <h4><strong>About the Guest</strong></h4>
 <p></p>
 <h4><strong>Related Video</strong></h4>
+<p>Cracking fish bones and throwing fish patties – making <em>otak blangah</em> is
+a workout!
+How does this uncommon Peranakan dish taste in comparison to the all-familiar <em>otak-otak</em>?
+Tanya Pillay-Nair from the Peranakan Indian Association of Singapore <a href="https://biblioasia.nlb.gov.sg/videos/otak-blangah/" rel="noopener noreferrer nofollow" target="_blank">revives this old recipe</a> with her aunt.</p>
 <h4><strong>Credits</strong></h4>
 <p>This episode of BiblioAsia+ was hosted by Jimmy Yap and produced by Soh
 Gek Han.
 Sound engineering was done by One Dash.
 The background music "Di